 Most people are alright when it comes to the salad.
 But there’s something about the alchemy of throwing a few fruits, ice, liquid, and whatever else into a blender and ending up with a perfectly smooth and delicious drink that causes lots of people to struggle.

-We need a formula
+We need a smoothie ‘formula’

 Over the past few years, I’ve had a smoothie almost every single day.
 I’ve constantly tweaked it, experimented with new ingredients, and kept track of what worked and what didn’t.
+(You can find a number of the set vegan smoothie recipes here.)

 What follows is my version of the smoothie genome project.
 It’s a formula you can follow to create nearly endless variations.
 And the best part is that the uncertainty has been taken out of it for you.
 You’ll need to experiment with different flavor combinations, of course, but the guesswork about proportions has largely been removed.